vincecampanale/blog/_posts/2017-05-24-learn-rxjs-with-a-button.markdown

 Clone [this repo](https://github.com/vincecampanale/learn-rxjs-with-a-button) to get the seed locally.
 You can also `checkout` the `completed` branch to see the end result (along with a bonus feature not covered in this guide 🕵️).

-You don't need to know Angular to follow along, just open `src/app/app.component.ts` and you're good to go.
+You don't need to know Angular to follow along, just follow the instructions in the README, open `src/app/app.component.ts` and you're good to go.
 There will be a comment in the `ngOnInit()` method in the `AppComponent` class -- replace that comment with the code as I cover it line-by-line.
 I encourage you to experiment and see what other cool streams you can make as we progress.

 <h2>The Button</h2>